brentr/wineftd2xx/README.md

 To install, after cloning this repository locally:

-1)  confirm that you have a functioning wine version >= 1.7.27 You must it such that the desired wine executable and tools are in your $PATH.
+1)  confirm that you have a functioning wine version >= 1.7.27 You must configure it such that the desired wine executable and tools are in your $PATH.

 2)  at the top level directory of the repository, type: